 Finding a place to rent

 If you choose to rent, you’ll still need to find a home.
 You can rent apartments, houses, duplexes and condominiums either from a corporation or directly from the owner.
-Kijiji or Craigslist are useful websites for finding a place to rent or you use real estate agents near you to help you find and inspect suitable homes.
+Kijiji or Craigslist are useful websites for finding a place to rent or use real estate agents near you to help you find and inspect suitable homes.
 It’s free for you (the owner of the rental will pay a finder’s fee to the agent) and it can be helpful for you to get the advice of a real estate professional experienced in the area and understands what things to pay attention to and look out for.
-Some apartment blocks (usually renting from a corporation) and houses (renting from owner) will have “Vacancy” signs outside with a phone number to contact if you’re interested in renting.
+Some apartment blocks (usually renting from a corporation) and houses (renting from an owner) will have “Vacancy” signs outside with a phone number to contact if you’re interested in renting.

 What you’ll need to provide

 You may need to provide a reference from someone who has known you for some time.
 This may be difficult if you’ve just arrived in the country and don’t have any local connections or relations.
 It’s not a strict requirement, however, and some property owners may waive this requirement if your finances are in order.

 Financially, you have to provide the first month’s and the last month’s rent before you move in.
 Asking you for a larger initial payment than this is illegal in Canada.
 In addition, you’ll have to pay upfront for the security deposit to cover any potential damages.
 The security deposit is typically less than $500 but can be up to a single month’s rent.
 You may also need to give the homeowner permission to access your credit rating, provide an income statement or payslips if you are working, or hand over copies of your bank statement showing that you have enough funds to cover the rent for a certain period [4,5].

 Some more things to know

 · Rental contracts usually start on the 1st or 15th of the month and end on the last day or the 14th of the month, as applicable.